 Living or retired overseas, you could also reduce your overall tax burden, maybe to zero (legally and safely).
 You could cut your cost of health care in half or more.
 You could live where the weather is better, the cities safer, the neighbors more interesting, and the view from your bedroom window more pleasing.

-Shift your perspective, and you realize that, despite the inescapably and seemingly unending bad news of our age, there is a world beyond the turmoil, conflict, and gloom.
+Shift your perspective, and you realize that, despite the inescapably and seemingly unending bad news of our age, there is a world beyond the turmoil, conflict, and gloom of our pandemic era.

 Things are not, in fact, tough all over.

 In some places, in fact… from Portugal to Panama, from Belize to Colombia, from the Dominican Republic to Ecuador, and from France and Italy to Mexico and Thailand, to name only a few… the living can be good, safe, healthy, cheap, rich, full, and engaging.

-When we moved from the States to Waterford, Ireland, two-plus decades ago, we never could have predicted or even imagined the turns and adventures that lie ahead.
-Yes, we set off with a plan… but that plan has changed in real time year by year, month by month, sometimes day by day and hour by hour over the two decades since.
+When we moved from the States to Waterford, Ireland, all those years ago, we never could have predicted or even imagined the turns and adventures that lie ahead.
+Yes, we set off with a plan… but that plan has changed in real time year by year, month by month, sometimes day by day and hour by hour over the decades since.

 And, of course, not everything has gone according to plan.